 Shanta is 14 years old and was admitted to DNC in 2010.
 She had been discovered by a journalist sitting in her wheelchair on the Kathmandu ring road where she was left every day while her mother went to work on a building site.

-With continuing intensive therapy to support the muscles of her upper body we hope she will be able to have bladder and bowel training which, if successful, could be life changing for her.
+With continuing intensive therapy to support the muscles of her upper body, we hope Shanta will be able to have bladder and bowel training which, if successful, could be life changing.